svenskan/database/proverbs/README.md

-# Ordspråk
+# Proverbs

-The repository is a database of Swedish proverbs, categorized by the first letter and provided in the JSON and CVS formats.
-The content is taken from and kept in sync with a Wikiquote titled “[Swedish proverbs][1].”
+The directory contains a database of Swedish proverbs.
+The content is taken from and kept in sync with a Wikiquote article titled “[Swedish proverbs][1].”

 ## Contribution

-If you would like to add new provers or improve the existing ones,
+If you would like to add new content or improve the existing one,

 1. go to the aforementioned [article][1],
 2. edit the article as you wish,